pyrddlgym-project/pyRDDLGym/docs/jax.rst

     controller.evaluate(env, episodes=1, verbose=True, render=True)
     env.close()

-Here, we have used an open-loop controller.
-To use periodic replanning, simply change the controller type as below:
+To use periodic replanning, simply change the controller type to:

 .. code-block:: python

     controller = JaxOnlineController(planner, **train_args)

-To use a deep reactive policy, simply change the ``plan`` type as follows:
+To use a deep reactive policy, simply change the ``plan`` type to:

 .. code-block:: python